Manage GCP Workload Identity Pool IAM Members

 expression: request.time < timestamp("2020-01-01T00:00:00Z")

-The condition block defines when access is valid.
-The expression property uses CEL syntax to compare request.time against a timestamp.
+The condition block attaches expiration logic to the role grant.
+The expression property uses CEL (Common Expression Language) to compare request.time against a timestamp.
+When the condition evaluates to false, the member loses access automatically.
 The title and description properties document the condition’s purpose.
-When the timestamp passes, IAM automatically revokes access.

-When you need to control the complete member list for a role, bindings provide authoritative management.
+When you need to control the complete member list for a role, WorkloadIdentityPoolIamBinding provides authoritative management for that role.

 import * as pulumi from "@pulumi/pulumi";